-The investigators are assessing how school start time changes impact student sleep, school engagement and achievement outcomes, and the daily schedule and interactions with school district personnel and parents.
-The study takes advantage of a natural event in which an urban school district in North Carolina delayed start times for district high schools and advanced start times for the district elementary schools.
-The investigators are conducting two complementary studies that broaden the scope of school start time research.
-The first study assesses the effect of changing school start times in the urban school district, and the second study assesses the impact of elementary and middle school start times on student outcomes across the entire state.
-Findings from this study will provide information on the resultant impact and potential unintended consequences of school start time changes.
+The project team assessed how school start time changes impact student sleep, school engagement and achievement outcomes, and the daily schedule and interactions with school district personnel and parents.
+The study took advantage of a natural event in which an urban school district in North Carolina delayed start times for district high schools and advanced start times for district elementary schools.

 - Later school start times were associated with positive student engagement outcomes (reduced suspensions, higher course grades), especially for disadvantaged students.

 - Achievement results were mixed, with positive and negative associations between start times and high school students’ test scores.

 Continued research is necessary to evaluate the efficacy of later start times as a scalable and cost-effective approach for boosting engagement and achievement.
 (From the AERA Open Research Article, linked below).

 Health & well-being: Student sleep duration and quality

 Students: school absences and tardies, suspensions, grades, test scores

 School district: perceptions of start time changes on classroom instruction, student engagement, collaboration with colleagues, and work-life balance